romanodev/OpenBTE/docs/source/Material.rst

 Gray model approximation
 -----------------------------------

-Within the gray model, we assume single MFP-materials.
-In light of new first-principles developments, this model might not be needed.
-However, it can be useful to understand heat transport regimes and trends.
-To create ``material.npz`` no prior file is needed in this case, but only two options, e.g the mean-free-path (in m) and the bulk thermal conductivity.
+The simplest BTE model assumes gray medium, i.e. phonons have the same MFP.
+To create ``material.npz`` the mean-free-path (in m) and the bulk thermal conductivity must be specified.
 Here is an example:

 .. code-block:: python

-   Material(model='gray2DSym',mfp=1e-8,kappa=130)

-There are three material models associated with this method

-* ``model='gray3D'``: three-dimensional domain

-* ``model='gray2DSym'``: three-dimensional domain with infinite thickness

-* ``model='gray2D'``: two-dimensional domain
+   Material(model='gray',mfp=1e-8,kappa=130)

+Note that the gray model assumes 2D material, i.e. no integration over the azimuthal angle is performed.

 Mean-free-path approximation